WHAT IS GUM RECESSION?

 Gum recession refers to the loss of gum tissue along the gum line.
 This can occur as a result of periodontal disease* (gingivitis, periodontitis, advanced periodontitis), the natural aging process, or abrasive habits when it comes to brushing the teeth.

-Peter Workman is one of the first dentists in the UK to deliver this treatment.
+Peter Workman is one of the first dentists in the UK to deliver Chao Pinhole Surgical Technique™, a minimally invasive option with instant results for treating gum recession – incision and suture free with no grafting.

 Why should gum recession be taken seriously?